KxSystems/ml/docs/timeseries/misc.md

 returns a table with additional columns containing the functions applied over appropriate window lengths.

-!!! detail "The first `max[wins]` rows of the table are removed as these are produced with insufficient data to provide accurate results"
+> The first `max[wins]` rows of the table are removed as these are produced with insufficient data to provide accurate results.

 ```q